-12. The Final Report of the Preparatory Conference (WCPFC/PrepCon/48) notes that the Seventh Session of the Participatory Conference had decided to "appoint a small group to work with IATTC to develop guidelines to give full effect to Article 22, paragraph 4, of the Convention, with respect to the need to avoid duplication of management measures and to promote consistent management measures throughout the migratory range of stocks that occur in areas covered by the two Conventions".

-13. The inaugural session of the Commission in December 2004 noted this recommendation, among others at paragraphs 86 and 87 of the Final Report of the Preparatory Conference, but provided no further advice on how the recommendation was to be operationalized.

-14. The first regular session of the Scientific Committee (SC1) recommended consultation, collaboration with IATTC be progressed with the following priorities:

-- a.
-Exchange of data; - b.
-Shark stock assessments; and

-c.
-Collaboration on Pacific-wide stock assessments including through a possible Pacific-wide tagging proposal.

-15. Informal Discussions towards the Establishment of the WCPFC Northern Committee held in Tokyo in September 2005 suggested collaboration between IATTC and the Commission on shared interests in the North Pacific be progressed.
-A draft MoU developed by both secretariats was considered at the 74th Meeting of the IATTC at Busan, Korea in late June 2006.

-16. A copy of this draft MoU, incorporating comments from the IATTC Meeting, is appended at Attachment E. TCC2 is invited to provide comments, advice and recommendations in relation to the proposed MoU between the WCPFC and the IATTC.
+- 12. The Final Report of the Preparatory Conference (WCPFC/PrepCon/48) notes that the Seventh Session of the Participatory Conference had decided to "appoint a small group to work with IATTC to develop guidelines to give full effect to Article 22, paragraph 4, of the Convention, with respect to the need to avoid duplication of management measures and to promote consistent management measures throughout the migratory range of stocks that occur in areas covered by the two Conventions". - 13.
+The inaugural session of the Commission in December 2004 noted this recommendation, among others at paragraphs 86 and 87 of the Final Report of the Preparatory Conference, but provided no further advice on how the recommendation was to be operationalized. - 14.
+The first regular session of the Scientific Committee recommended consultation, collaboration with IATTC be progressed with the following priorities: - Exchange of data; - Shark stock assessments: and - Collaboration on Pacific-wide stock assessments including through a possible Pacific-wide tagging proposal. - 15.
+Informal Discussions towards the Establishment of the WCPFC Northern Committee held in Tokyo in September 2005 suggested collaboration between IATTC and the Commission on shared interests in the North Pacific be progressed. - 16.
+A draft MoU developed by both Secretariat's was considered at the 74th Meeting of the IATTC at Busan, Korea in late June 2006.
+A copy of the draft MoU, incorporating comments from the IATTC Meeting, is appended at Attachment E. - 17.
+The Scientific Committee is invited to provide comments, advice and recommendations in relation to the proposed MoU between the WCPFC and the IATTC.
+The MoU will be presented, with a similar request for comments, advice and recommendations, to TCC2.

-The Indian Ocean Tuna Commission (IOTC)
+The Indian Ocean Tuna Commission

-17. Informal dialogue is maintained with the IOTC principally through the tuna-RFMO network.
-There are no developments to report during 2006 in respect of the development of a formal arrangement for consultation, cooperation and collaboration with the IOTC.
+18. Informal dialogue is maintained with the IOTC principally through the tuna-RFMO network.
+There are no developments to report in respect of the development of a formal arrangement for consultation, cooperation and collaboration with IOTC during 2006.

-The Commission for the Conservation of Southern Bluefin Tuna (CCSBT)
+The Commission for the Conservation of Southern Bluefin Tuna

-18. As reported to TCC1 and Comm2 an MoU was negotiated with the CCSBT Secretariat in late 2005 (Attachment F).
-Following Comm2 the respective Chairs of both organizations signed this MoU.
+19. As reported to TCC1 and Comm2 a MoU was negotiated with the CCSBT Secretariat in late 2005 (Attachment F).
+Following Comm2 the respective chairman of both Commissions signed the MoU.

-The International Convention for the Conservation of Atlantic Tunas (ICCAT)
+The International Convention for the Conservation of Atlantic Tunas

-19. Regular dialogue is maintained with the ICCAT directly and through the tuna-RFMO network.
-There are no developments to report during 2006 in respect of the development of a formal arrangement for consultation, cooperation and collaboration with ICCAT.
+20. Regular dialogue is maintained with the ICCAT directly and through the tuna-RFMO network.
+There are no developments to report in respect of the development of a formal arrangement for consultation, cooperation and collaboration with IOTC during 2006.